Apparent line tension induced by surface-active impurities: Influence of chain length

 \section{Influence of chain length}

-So far, we have quantified the principles by which low concentrations of surface-active molecules induce an apparent line tension in aqueous droplets and exemplified them for the case of pentanol.
+So far, we have quantified the principles by which low concentrations of surface-active molecules induce an apparent line tension in aqueous droplets and exemplified them with pentanol.
 We now extend the discussion to other surfactants in the context of nonionic impurities characterized by different chain lengths.

 To that end, we first take a look at how the chain length influences the partition radius $a^*$.
 In \Fig~\ref{fig:nC}a, we show $a^*$ as a function of alkyl-tail length for $n$-alcohols.
 The symbols are the values calculated using the adsorption coefficients for the three alcohols from MD simulations~\cite{staniscia2022tuning}, and the dashed lines are calculated using the fitted models (\Eqs~\ref{eq:Kv} and~\ref{eq:Ks}).
 We see that $a^*$ increases approximately exponentially with tail length because $a^*$ is a linear combination of both adsorption coefficients, such that $a^*\sim \max\{K_\trm{v}, K_\trm{s}\}$.
 With each additional carbon atom in the tail, $a^*$ increases approximately by a factor of 4--5.
 For the C5 alcohol, $a^*\approx1~\mu$m, whereas for C10, it reaches macroscopic values of $a^*\approx 1$~mm.